eeskildsen/personal-blog/content/posts/switching-from-windows-to-ubuntu-as-my-daily-driver.md

 	1. Extract into `~/.icons/`
 	1. Open *Appearance* and click *Nordic* on the *Icons* tab

-## Citrix
+# Installing Citrix Workspace

-I also installed Citrix Workspace to connect to a work VM.
-Link: https://www.citrix.com/downloads/workspace-app/linux/workspace-app-for-linux-latest.html
+My work uses Citrix, so I needed to install Citrix Workspace to connect to a work VM.
+The download page for Linux is https://www.citrix.com/downloads/workspace-app/linux/workspace-app-for-linux-latest.html.

-When I tried to connect, I got the error:
+After installation, I tried to connect and got the error:

 > SSL error
 > Contact your help desk with the folling information: You have not chosen to trust "DigiCert High Assurance EV Root CA", the issuer of the server's security certificate (SSL error 61)